jpverkamp/blog/content/programming/2020/2020-11-20-backtracking-worm-coral.md

 {{< figure src="/embeds/2020/backtracking-worm-full.png" >}}

-It does take a while.
+I like how occiasionally you get one spindly bit (usually early in the run) that another goes through.
+It reminds me of [Blokus](https://boardgamegeek.com/boardgame/2453/blokus) It does take a while.

 In addition, I wanted to play a bit with simulationism: